szachovy/superset-cluster/tests/TESTING.md

 ### Ansible variables

-Ansible group variables is a dynamically modified file consisting of pre-pupulated [defaults](../src/defaults.yml), shared values from [Terraform variables](#terraform-variables) and dynamically generated passwords for testing:
+Ansible group variables is a dynamically modified file consisting of pre-populated [defaults](../src/defaults.yml), shared values from [Terraform variables](#terraform-variables) and dynamically generated passwords for testing:

 ...